 GoPro's also added timecode sync to its Hero 12 to make multi-camera edits easier, plugging into video editing apps like Final Cut Pro X and Premiere Pro CC to save time getting batches of footage organized.

-Perhaps most notably on the performance front, GoPro's boosted battery life bu taking managing thermals and ditching the GPS to save power.
+Perhaps most notably for long-clip shooters, GoPro's boosted battery performance by managing thermals and ditching the GPS to save power.
 If you're up in arms, wondering why the Hero 12 Black is the first GoPro to miss out on one since the Hero 5 Black, here's GoPro's official line on it:

 "In GoPro's quest to provide the best battery runtimes possible, they found that a surprisingly low amount of GoPro users were actually applying GPS stickers to content,"